scroll saw fretwork wooden clock with three dragons

 This picture has kindly been sent by Andrés Bermejo from Seville, Spain.

 This picture has kindly been sent by Valeriy Elizarov from Vilyuchinsk, Russia.
 This picture has kindly been sent by Antonino Gambino from Italy.
-This picture has been sent by Santiago Fernandez from Barcelona, Spain.
+This picture has kindly been sent by Michelino di Stasio from Italy.